-- CFPB Circular on Overdraft Fees October 2022 - Remarks by President Biden on Protecting American Consumers from Junk Fees October 2022 - Advisory Opinion Oct 2023 - Requires large banks to provide certain information to customers free of charge, such as account balances, transaction history, and fees, - States that under the law, consumers have the right to request and receive certain information about their accounts, including statements, transaction records, and account terms. - CFPB does not intend to seek monetary relief for potential violations that occurred prior to February 1, 2024. - While it applies only to large banks for all FIs should take heed - Supervisory Highlights Junk Fees Update Special Edition Oct 2023 - Covers so called "junk" fees in bank accounts, auto-loan servicing, and remittances identified during CFPB examinations between Feb and Aug 2023. - The CFPB claims to have recovered and is refunding \$140 million back to impacted customers. - Asserts that core processors engaged in unfair act or practice by contributing to the assessment of fees on re-presented items by not allowing banks to avoid charging the fee. - Asserts that FIs engaged in unfair acts or practices by charging re-presentment fees without giving the consumer a meaningful opportunity to prevent the fee; Fls engaged in unfair acts or practices by charging Authorize-Positive Settle-Negative (APSN) overdraft fees; and FIs engaged in an unfair act or practice by assessing paper statement fees and returned mail fees for paper statements they did not print and deliver. - Overdraft Lending: Very Large Financial Institutions Proposed Rule -Jan 2024 - Would apply to banks over \$10 billion; the CFPB will monitor the market to determine whether it should amend the regulatory landscape for banks under \$10 billion. - Banks over \$10 billion in assets could extend overdraft services if they treat these services as extensions of credit pursuant to federal lending laws, including disclosing any applicable interest rate. - Banks could charge the amount that would allow the bank to break even on providing overdraft services, or
+- Advisory Opinion Oct 2023 - Requires large banks to provide certain information to customers free of charge, such as account balances, transaction history, and fees, - CFPB does not intend to seek monetary relief for potential violations that occurred prior to February 1, 2024. - Supervisory Highlights Junk Fees Update Special Edition Oct 2023 - Covers so called "junk" fees in bank accounts, auto-loan servicing, and remittances identified during CFPB examinations between Feb and Aug 2023. - Asserts that core processors engaged in unfair act or practice by contributing to the assessment of fees on re-presented items by not allowing banks to avoid charging the fee. - Asserts that FIs engaged in unfair acts or practices by charging re-presentment fees without giving the consumer a meaningful opportunity to prevent the fee; Fls engaged in unfair acts or practices by charging Authorize-Positive Settle-Negative (APSN) overdraft fees; and FIs engaged in an unfair act or practice by assessing paper statement fees and returned mail fees for paper statements they did not print and deliver. - Overdraft Lending: Very Large Financial Institutions Proposed Rule -Jan 2024 - Would apply to banks over \$10 billion; changes to banks under \$10 billion is possible. - Banks over \$10 billion in assets could extend overdraft services if they treat these services as extensions of credit pursuant to federal lending laws - Banks could charge the amount that would allow the bank to break even on providing overdraft services, or charge between \$3 to \$14 - CFPB Proposes Rule to Stop New Junk Fees on Bank Accounts Jan 2024 - Proposed rule would prohibit NSF fees on transactions declined instantly. - Does not apply to transactions declined or rejected due to NSFs hours or days after; transactions authorized initially but later rejected at settlement due to NSFs; or checks and ACH transactions. - One-time debit card transactions that are not preauthorized, ATM transactions, and certain P2P transactions would be covered, assuming these payment mechanisms continue to be declined instantaneously or near instantaneously.